-Coldest States in the U.S.
+The Coldest States in the U.S.

-North Dakota is the U.S.'s second-coldest state.
+North Dakota is the nation's second-coldest state, with an average temperature of 41.1°F (5°C).
 The eastern half of North Dakota experiences a humid continental climate, and the western half experiences a semi-arid climate.
-The average temperature in North Dakota is 40.4°F, with average temperatures around 24°F in the winter.
-January is North Dakota's coldest month when temperatures range from 2°F in the northern parts of the state to 17°F in the southern parts.
+In the winter, the average temperatures are around 24°F (-4.4°C), perfect for winter activities such as snowmobiling, cross country skiing, ice skating, and ice hockey.
+The coldest month in North Dakota is January, where temperatures range from 2°F (-16.7°C) in the north and 17°F (-8.3°C) in the south.

 Hottest States in the U.S.

 Florida is the hottest state in the U.S., with an average annual temperature of 71.5°F (21.9°C) between 1991 and 2020.
 It is the southernmost contiguous U.S. state with a subtropical climate in its northern and central regions and a tropical climate in its southern regions.
 Winters are mild, and summers are hot and humid.
 July is the hottest month in Florida, averaging 90°F to 92°F and frequently hitting or going above 100°F.